awalker125/halyard/docs/commands.md

 #### Subcommands
  * `disable`: Set the iap method as disabled
- * `edit`: Configure authentication using Google Cloud Identity-Aware Proxy.
+ * `edit`: Configure authentication using the Google Cloud Identity-Aware Proxy authentication model.
  * `enable`: Set the iap method as enabled

 ---